 Built in 1485, Villa Poggio a Caiano was originally constructed for the Grand Duke of Florence, Lorenzo the Magnificent.

 However, it was later used as a summer residence of the legendary Medici family before being handed over to the state and turned into a museum.
-During your visit, you can walk through the decorated royal residences or visit the Museum of Still life on the second floor.
+You can walk through the decorated royal residences or visit the Museum of Still life on the second floor.

 Make sure you leave time to stroll through the villa grounds after.